cracker0dks/LicodeSip/README.md

 * To debug the bridge you can also set "withHeadlessBrowser" (at server.js) to false, restart the server and surf with your chrome to https://yourBridgeServerIp:8083 also be sure to allow all selfSigned Certificates.
 Check the console for errors
 * Be sure that the SIP Server is supporting Websocket, Opus and RTC connections.
 To see a working configuration or host your own SIP Server, look at /AstersikConfig
 * Be sure to run pjsip on the SIP Server
-* Be sure the SIP Server is setting the correct SIP header variable "roomnumber" take a look at this example: [extensions.conf](/AstersikConfig/extensions.conf)